Jeanne Villepreux-Power: Foray into science

 Her second book, Guida per la Sicilia, was published in 1842.
 It has been republished by the Historical Society of Messina.
 She also studied molluscs and their fossils; in particular she favoured Argonauta argo.
 At the time, there was uncertainty over whether the Argonaut species produced its own shell, or acquired that of a different organism (similar to hermit crabs).
 Villepreux-Power's work showed that they do indeed produce their own shells.
 As a groundbreaking discovery, there was a considerable amount of backlash that she received for her work.

 Villepreux-Power was also concerned with conservation, and is credited with developing sustainable aquaculture principles in Sicily.
+She was among the first to investigate aquaculture as a means of safeguarding and restoring fish and other marine animal populations.
 Being intrigued also helped to find ideas of aquaculture, which is largely considered a more sustainable food source in the future, specifically through utilizing cages attached to the shore containing fish at different lifecycle stages to generate repopulation opportunities that could be moved to underpopulated rivers.